rafamel/themelier/docs/export.md

 Create a new folder and open it with *VSCode*, so it is the root folder of your project.
 Then, press `ctrl(⌘) + shift + p`, type `Export Themelier Theme`, hit return, and choose *Create VSCode Theme*.

 One your theme extension is created, you can test it by pressing `F5`.
-To package your theme as an `VSIX` (so you can install it as a local package) or publish it in the [*Marketplace*](https://marketplace.visualstudio.com/vscode), you must have `vsce installed`.
-Run `npm install -g vsce` to install it, and then `vsce package` or `vsce publish` in the root directory of your new theme.
+To package your theme as an `VSIX` (so you can install it as a local package) or publish it in the [*Marketplace*](https://marketplace.visualstudio.com/vscode), you must have `vsce` installed.
+Run `npm install -g vsce` to install it, and then `vsce package` or `vsce publish` in the root directory of your new theme to build the package or publish it in the [*Marketplace*](https://marketplace.visualstudio.com/vscode).
 Read the [Publishing Extensions](https://code.visualstudio.com/docs/extensions/publish-extension) documentation for further instructions.

 ### Updating a Theme Extension

 To update a previously created theme extension, press `ctrl(⌘) + shift + p`, type `Export Themelier Theme`, hit return, and choose *Export as VSCode JSON theme file*.
-Save it overwriting the previous JSON in the `themes` folder of your extension.
+Overwrite with it the previous JSON in the `themes` folder of your extension.
 Don't forget to increment your version by modifying the `"version"` key in your extension `package.json`.

 You can then normally package or publish your updated extension.